How Does CBD Work As An Anti-inflammatory?

 For instance, most of the non-steroidal drugs available for inflammation are based on their ability to stop an enzyme, cyclooxygenase, from producing prostaglandin, a compound that modulates inflammation.
 Researchers have found that CBD does the same.

-CBD can also help manage the pain related to inflammation.
+CBD may also help manage the pain related to inflammation.
 CBD’s few side-effects and inability to cause dependency make it ideal for long-term use.
-This makes CBD better than common anti-inflammatories like ibuprofen, which shouldn’t be used for more than 30 days.
+This makes CBD potentially better than common anti-inflammatories like ibuprofen, which shouldn’t be used for more than 30 days.

 However, before trying CBD, be sure to consult your physician, who will explain how to determine the right CBD dosage for you.
 They will also make sure it won’t affect any other medications you are taking.
 Also, always buy your CBD from a trusted source, as many products on the market have misleading labels.